Why document a risk plan

 Pre-trade checklist

 - Max loss defined.
-Write the maximum loss for the trade in currency and percent terms.
+Write the maximum loss for the trade in currency and percent terms, then preserve the assumption with the max loss checklist.

 - Position size set.
 Confirm contracts and notional exposure align with your risk limit.

 - Exit triggers stated.
-Specify profit targets, time-based exits, and invalidation points.
+Specify stop-loss rules, profit targets, time-based exits, and invalidation points.

 - Adjustment rules noted.
 If you plan to roll, scale, or hedge, document the conditions.